-Your heat pump is an crucial part of your home because it produces year-round comfort.
-But, like any home comfort system, it’s bound to encounter some issues once in a while.
+Your heat pump is an crucial part of your home because it delivers year-round comfort.
+But, like any home comfort system, it’s bound to have some issues every now and then.

 Let’s examine these troubles and how much they might cost to repair, so you’ll have some idea before you call an HVAC technician.
-Some of the most typical heat pump repair problems include:
+Some of the most likely heat pump repair problems include:

 • Heat pump won’t turn on